prestwich/go-ethereum/README.md

 #### Credit

 Espresso was brewed quickly and under high pressure at cLabs. @emag3m wrote the precompile integration, and @YazzyYaz made the testnet setup and config.
+@prestwich made coffee.

 ## Go Ethereum